vardhan0707/kubernetes-labs/kubernetes-201/README.md

 [Offical page here](https://github.com/kubernetes/kops)

-#### Deployment Details
+#### Deployment Terminology

 When a kops cluster is deployed in High Availibily mode we end up with three master servers and a set of nodes.
 In kops terms these are known as InstanceGroups (IG's).
 The IG's map onto amazon autoscale groups.
+When we spin our cluster up we will see 3 separate master IG's and a Nodes IG.

 ##### Master IG's/ASG's